mkishi1221/mkishi1221.github.io/_includes/cv.md

 Joined Amutri in its early startup phase and shaped product strategy.
 Onboarded early adopters and directly contributed to securing grants and pre-seed funding.

-- Designed the UI/UX of Amutri’s cloud 3D rendering platform.
+- Designed the UI/UX of Amutri's cloud 3D rendering platform.
 - Ran 30 + research sessions with architects, 3D visualisers, and universities to refine user journeys and set product direction.
 - Built an automation tool that filled missing user information from email domains, cutting weekly processing time from about three hours to ten seconds.
 - Secured Letters of Intent from prospective customers, hitting key investor milestones.